 ...you can call it a partnership of fate….
 Ours is a social community... the values are based on a mutual guarantee and commitment stemming from a common denominator... my lifestyle and yours are very, very similar because we are both females serving in the army.
 We may also both be mothers and career women who want to advance...

-Ilana’s words expressed the sense of camaraderie and mutual guarantee between the women that form the basis for the establishment and activity of the VC.
+Ilana’s words expressed the sense of camaraderie and mutual guarantee between the women that form the basis for the establishment and content of the VCoP.

-Gadot described another aspect of the VC, emphasizing the advantage and importance of a VC comprising women with shared concerns rather than having to rely on their commanding officers who are expected to provide them with these services:
+Gadot emphasizing the advantage and importance of a VCoP comprising mature women with shared concerns:

 ...The bottom line is that the officer in charge of soldiers’ welfare is merely a [young] girl [in her regular army service], and so is the company officer.
-Like, they’re all young girls, and [in the VC] I have the opportunity [to consult] with a slightly wider community of women, with [veteran] commanders who have been through a thing or two in their lives...
+Like, they’re all young girls, and [in the VCoP] I have the opportunity [to consult] with a slightly wider community of women, with [veteran] commanders who have been through a thing or two in their lives...

-These female career soldiers expressed their need for empathy and understanding in their pursuit of integration into the worlds of home, family, and career, which are not generally addressed in the military organization’s traditional agenda or the training of its officials.
-The female VC introduces an alternative organizational structure and discourse that aligns with basic values aimed at serving its members.
-This networked and egalitarian model of a VC stands as an alternative to the military organization’s hierarchical structure and masculine culture.
+These female career soldiers expressed their need for empathy and understanding in balancing home, family, and career - aspects not typically addressed in military organizational culture or officer training.
+The VCoP's networked and egalitarian model emerged as an alternative to the military's hierarchical structure and masculine culture.

 Thus, Theme 1 reveals the marginalization and the complexity of women’s lives as a minority within an organization with a dominant masculine culture.
-For them, the VC is a place for sharing and receiving information, support, and connecting with other women based on common needs and challenges.
+For them, the VCoP is a place for sharing and receiving information, support, and connecting with other women based on common needs and challenges.

-Theme 2: Challenges in Transitioning the Community’s Activism From a Covert to an Overt Space in the Military Organization
+Theme 2: Challenges in Transitioning the Community’s Activism from a Covert to an Overt Space in the Military Organization

 The discourse in the VC network established a sense of camaraderie with many other women in the organization and has led to activism aiming to provide personal solutions for community members, expand professional connections, the construction of a framework, and community ethics.